ARWNI2S/TheCorporateWars/whitepaper/technologies/solana-network/sustainable-economy/README.md

 * The purchasing power of simulated currencies.
 * The **capacity for territorial or technological expansion**.
 * Access to services, licenses, or concessions.
-* The relative value of the system�s SPL tokens.
+* The relative value of the system's SPL tokens.

 The system responds with internal logic: there is no magic, only consequences.

-* If no one maintains an account�s _rent_, data is lost.
+* If no one maintains an account's _rent_, data is lost.
 * If a _Polity_ withdraws its _stakes_, it loses power.
 * If a _Polity_ overextends, it may collapse.
 * If a _Polity_ runs out of funds, it will fall.
 * If the whole structure collapses, we may enter a _Long Night_ scenario.

-Yet even without operational resources, the system should remain playable � for players isolated from the rest of the galaxy, disconnected from interstellar routes (servers) � until a new _Allegiance_ emerges, reconnecting routes and worlds into a structured system... and makes contact.
+Yet even without operational resources, the system should remain playable —for players isolated from the rest of the galaxy, disconnected from interstellar routes (servers)— until a new _Allegiance_ emerges, reconnecting routes and worlds into a structured system... and makes contact.

 Thus, players are not only competing for points, territory, or narrative progression, but to **sustain a living, fragile ecosystem**, where every credit, contract, and economic cycle has a real impact with systemic consequences.